 I was 7 years old when I heard my given name for the first time.

-It was jarring.
-Unlike the melodic rhythm of my Māori name, Tumanako — and even my nickname Tootie — Lois seemed to be little more than a sibilant sound.
+It jarred.
+Lacking the melodic rhythm of my Māori name, Tumanako — and even my nickname Tootie — Lois seemed to be little more than a sibilant sound.
 The soft hiss of a snake.

 And it was confusing.
 I disliked the name — it wasn't me — and for that first year I flinched each time I was called Lois.
 I felt like I was wearing ill-fitting Sunday-best clothes that looked ridiculous.

 My Tūhoe family on my Dad's side have always called me Tumanako while my whānau on my mother's side, Tūhoe, Whakatōhea, Tuwharetoa, and Te Whānau a Apanui, call me by my nickname.

 As a child, I dreaded my cousins discovering that the outside world called me Lois, for fear of dying with embarrassment.
 As adults, my sisters and cousins often reflect on our incongruous names and wonder what the hell our mothers were thinking.
 For the record, I was named after a "lovely Pākehā lady" from the church we attended.